tappat225/tappat225/README.md

 A dreamer who wants to do something **COOL** !

-:computer: Embeded Software Engineer, currently based in Fuzhou at Ruijie.
+:computer: Embeded Software Engineer, currently based in Nanjing at Tietoevry.

 ## ⚡ Technologies